opentofu/tofu-ls/.github/CONTRIBUTING.md

 ### Go checklist

-If your PR contains Go code, please make sure you check off all items on this list:
+If your PR contains a Go code, please make sure you check off all items on this list:

-- [ ] I have run golangci-lint on my change and receive no errors relevant to my code.
+- [ ] I have run golangci-lint on my change and received no errors relevant to my code.
 - [ ] I have run existing tests to ensure my code doesn't break anything.
-- [ ] I have added tests for all relevant use cases of my code, and those tests are passing.
+- [ ] I have added tests for all relevant use cases of my code, which are passing.
-- [ ] I have only exported functions, variables and structs that should be used from other packages.
+- [ ] I have only exported functions, variables and structs that should be used from the other packages.
 - [ ] I have added meaningful comments to all exported functions, variables, and structs.

 ## Development

 If you wish to work on the source code, you'll first need to install the [Go](https://golang.org/) compiler and the version control system [Git](https://git-scm.com/).

 Refer to the file [`.go-version`](.go-version) to see which version of Go the language server is currently built with.
-Other versions will often work, but if you run into any build or testing problems please try with the specific Go version indicated.
+Other versions will often work, but if you run into any build or testing problems, please try the specific Go version indicated.
 You can optionally simplify the installation of multiple specific versions of Go on your system by installing [`goenv`](https://github.com/syndbg/goenv), which reads `.go-version` and automatically selects the correct Go version.

-Use Git to clone this repository into a location of your choice.
+Use git to clone this repository into a location of your choice.
 Dependencies are tracked via [Go Modules](https://blog.golang.org/using-go-modules), and so you should _not_ clone it inside your `GOPATH`.